AMD vs Intel: Which Should be Your First Gaming CPU?

 It’s worth noting that all of the mid-level and higher Intel Core processors have at least 6 cores, and most of the AMD Ryzen processors at the mid-level-- and all of them at the higher levels-- have at least 6 cores.

-Moreover, even the lowest tier for both lines still have 4 cores.
+Moreover, even the lowest tier for both lines still has 4 cores.

 There’s no clear “best CPU”.
 Both companies offer a fantastic line of processors at a great price, and they make up for what each other lacks.

 There are cases to be made for both companies for gaming.
-If you’re looking for ease of upgrade, budget-friendly, or multitasking, then AMD might be for you.
-But, Intel has faster clock speeds for the budget user, and a higher ceiling for overclock speeds, letting you get those great leaderboard scores.
+If you’re looking for an easy to upgrade, budget-friendly, multitasking CPU, then AMD might be for you.
+This being said, Intel has faster clock speeds for the budget user, and a higher ceiling for overclock speeds, letting you squeeze every last drop of value out of there processors.

-Personally, I use a Ryzen 1700.
-I wanted a high-end gaming machine, but I still wanted it to be a well-rounded workstation, as well, for content creation.
-This allowed me to get a 6C/12T processor, while still allowing me to get a decent graphics card (RX 580 XTR).
+Personally, I use a Ryzen 2700x.
+I wanted a high-end gaming machine, but I still wanted it to be a well-rounded workstation for content creation as well.
+This allowed me to get a 8C/16T processor, while still allowing me to get a decent graphics card (RTX 2070).
 It also allowed for an M.2 drive upgrade for fast boot times.
 I hope this helps you decide which processor is the best fit for you, and I’d love to hear what you guys chose.